hzi-bifo/AMR_prediction_pipeline/README.md

 # AMR phenotype prediction

 An integrated software for AMR phenotype prediction.
-Prediction range of species and antibiotics can be found <a href="https://github.com/hzi-bifo/AMR_benchmarking/wiki/Species-and-antibiotics">Data sets overview</a>, where the "Number of genomes" column indicates the data size for training ML models.
+Prediction range of species and antibiotics can be found <a href="https://github.com/hzi-bifo/AMR_benchmarking/wiki/Species-and-antibiotics">here</a>, where the "Number of genomes" column indicates the data size for training ML models.

 ## Available methods